-Net Debt/EBITDA
+Net Debt to Quarterly Annualized EBITDA

-Management considers Net Debt/EBITDA an important measure as it is a key metric under our first lien and second lien credit facilities and is an important measure to identify the Company's annual ability to fund financing expenses, net debt reductions and other obligations.
-EBITDA should not be considered as an alternative to or more meaningful than funds flow as determined in accordance with GAAP as an indicator of the Company's performance.
-EBITDA is calculated by the Company as adjusted funds flow before interest expense.
-This measure is consistent with the EBITDA formula prescribed under the Company's Credit Facility.
-Net Debt/EBITDA is calculated as Net Debt divided by EBITDA.
-Refer to "Forward Looking Information and Statements" section for a calculation of forecast Net Debt/EBITDA.
+Management considers Net Debt to Quarterly Annualized EBITDA an important measure as it is a key metric to identify the Company's ability to fund financing expenses, net debt reductions and other obligations.
+EBITDA should not be considered as an alternative to or more meaningful than adjusted funds flow as determined in accordance with GAAP as an indicator of the Company's performance.
+Quarterly Annualized EBITDA is calculated by the Company as adjusted funds flow before interest expense for the current quarter multiplied by four.
+This measure is consistent with the EBITDA formula prescribed under the Company's Senior Credit Facility.
+Net Debt to Quarterly Annualized EBITDA is calculated as Net Debt divided by Quarterly Annualized EBITDA.
+Refer below for a calculation of Net Debt to Quarterly Annualized EBITDA.